Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Introduction

-In this work, we address this question in the context of autoregressive LLMs fine-tuned for text classification.
-We propose $\verb|ClassifSAE|$, a supervised variant of the SAE approach to reveal sentence-level features captured from LLMs' internal representations.
-We seek features that are both aligned with interpretable concepts and influential with regard to the classification decisions.
-From a practical standpoint, we train our SAEs from scratch on the classification dataset, similar to other concept-based reference approaches.
+In this work, we address this question and we propose $\verb|ClassifSAE|$, a supervised variant of the SAE to reveal sentence-level features captured from LLMs' internal representations.
+Our goal is to identify features that both align with interpretable concepts and strongly influence classification outcomes.
+From a practical standpoint, we train our SAEs from scratch on the classification dataset, as in other concept-based reference methods.
 This differs from previous methods that pre-train SAEs on larger datasets and select few features that are relevant for the classification task.
-The method requires a limited number of sentence examples, on the order of 100,000.
+The method requires a limited number of sentence examples, on the order of 10,000 to 100,000.
 This allows any user with a model fine-tuned on a given classification task to quickly capture only the concepts related to that setting.
 Since the expansion dimension of the SAE is larger than the number of relevant concepts for most classification tasks, we enforce the concentration of key concepts within a subset of the hidden layer by training jointly the SAE and a classifier on that subset.
 Additionally, to prevent the collapse of diversity into a few active features, we design a sparsity mechanism that enables better control over the maximum activation rate of the concepts.

-We evaluate the quality of the representations by adapting the three key attributes mentioned earlier to this particular setting.
-We use the accuracy reconstruction to assess \textit{completeness}. \textit{Causality} is measured by direct ablations.
-Finally, we introduce a sentence encoder to assess the \textit{precision} of the features by quantifying the similarity of sentences that activate the same features.
+We assess representation quality using proxy metrics for completeness, causality and interpretability.

 \paragraph{Our paper makes the following contributions:}